Got a minute to help? Take our quick website survey>

 Visit our full treatment and support glossarySection 17 leave

-When you're sectioned, giving leave is when your main doctor gives you permission to have time away from the ward.
-They might set conditions or rules for your leave, like only being allowed to go out with a parent or carer.
+Your doctor might set conditions or rules for your leave, like only being allowed to go out with a parent or carer.

 Visit our full treatment and support glossaryDischarge